 This film contains examples of:

 - Compressed Adaptation: The original play is over three hours long.
-The film condenses the plot to just over two hours.
+The film condenses the plot to just under two hours.

 - Driven to Suicide: Phil ends up killing himself.
 Eddie contemplates following him, but is prevented by Donna.